| _ Climate China has a marked continental monsoonal climate

 Sandstorms sometimes occur in April in this area, especially

+in Inner Mongolia and Beijing.
 On the Tibet-Qinghai Plateau (about 4,000m above

 sea level), winter is extremely cold and summer is short and